martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 ## The TLS application_context_id Hello Extension {#extension}

-The `application_context_id` TLS Hello Extension is used to carry an idenfier from an application context in the TLS handshake.
+The `application_context_id` TLS Hello Extension is used to carry an identifier from an application context in the TLS handshake.
 This is used to identify the application context that caused the TLS handshake to be initiated.
 The semantics of the field depend on application protocol, and could further depend